OyvindSabo/compendiums/01-introduction.md

 **CPU cache**\
 A collection of memory locations that the CPU can access more quickly than it can access main memory.

+**The different levels of cache**\
+As the microprocessor processes data, it looks first in the cache memory.
+If it finds the instructions or data it's looking for there from a previous reading of data, it does not have to perform a more time-consuming reading of data from larger main memory or other data storage devices.
+Cache memory is responsible for speeding up computer operations and processing.

+Once they have been opened and operated for a time, most programs use few of a computer's resources.
+That's because frequently re-referenced instructions tend to be cached.
+This is why system performance measurements for computers with slower processors but larger caches can be faster than those for computers with faster processors but less cache space.

+Multi-tier or multilevel caching has become popular in server and desktop architectures, with different levels providing greater efficiency through managed tiering.
+Simply put, the less frequently certain data or instructions are accessed, the lower down the cache level the data or instructions are written.

 **Locality**\
 Once we have a cache, an obvious problem is deciding which data and instructions should be stored in the cache.
 The universally used principle is based on the idea that programs tend to use data and instructions that are physically close to recently used data and instructions.
 After executing an instruction, programs typically execute the next instruction; **branching** tends to be relatively rare.
 Similarly, after a program has accessed one memory location, it often accesses a memory location that is physically nearby.